viktorbobinski/viktorbobinski.github.io/_posts/2022-04-27-smart-notes.md

 private JList list;
 {% endhighlight %}

-Their placement on the page gets set by the Swing GUI Designer plugin:
+... and their placement on the page gets set by the Swing GUI Designer plugin:

 ![Swing UI Designer in Intellij](/assets/smart_notes_ui_designer.png)